Why are prisons overcrowded?

 As overcrowding pressures continue, however, it is becoming increasingly clear that cells are being certified as adequate when they are not.

-In May 2024, we blogged about delays in constructing a new unit to replace the dark, damp and dilapidated cells in the segregation unit in Bedford prison, which inspectors have branded a “disgrace”.
-(The blogpost also mentions “crumbling infrastructure” in Lewes prison, a rat infestation in Pentonville prison, flies in Brinsford prison, and incidents in Winchester prison where men were able to dig through a wall using simple implements such as plastic cutlery.)
+In May 2024, we blogged about delays in constructing a new unit to replace the dark, damp and dilapidated cells in the segregation unit in Bedford prison, which inspectors branded a “disgrace”.
+Only after our intervention was the new segregation unit eventually opened in the autumn of 2024.
+The blogpost also mentions “crumbling infrastructure” in Lewes prison, a rat infestation in Pentonville prison, flies in Brinsford prison, and incidents in Winchester prison where men were able to dig through a wall using simple implements such as plastic cutlery.

 How did we get into this mess?